Gian Carlo Menotti: Honors

 In 1984 Menotti was awarded a Kennedy Center Honor for achievement in the arts, and in 1991 he was chosen as Musical America's "Musician of the Year".
-In addition to composing operas to his own texts, on his chosen subject matter, Menotti directed most productions of his work.

 In 1997, he was awarded the Brock Commission from the American Choral Directors Association.

 In 2010, the main theatre in Spoleto was renamed as the Teatro Nuovo Gian Carlo Menotti to honour his role as creator and spirit of the festival.